-In Islam, memorizing the Qur’an is an honorable achievement.
-In Senegal, underprivileged families often send their sons to study the holy text in distant urban schools.
-These students, known as talibés, beg on the streets in order to support their religious education and financially strained instructors.
-While some believe that begging teaches the talibés lessons in humility, the practice has also generated a host of humanitarian concerns.
+Many Muslims consider memorizing the Qur’an to be an honorable achievement.
+In Senegal, rural families send their young sons to study the holy text in distant city schools.
+These students, known as talibés, often must beg on the streets in order to support their religious education and financially strained instructors.
+While some believe that begging instills humility in the talibés, the practice has also generated humanitarian concerns.
 Responding to international pressure, in 2010, the Senegalese government began to enforce a law against forced child begging.

 This project was a collaborative effort with Tostan, a non-profit organization with programming that helps the talibés.